Physical Address

 Billions of daily active users increase the odds that someone will respond to a phishing attempt.
 Therefore, attackers don’t need to be precise.

 Cloning a profile takes less than a minute.
 Attackers copy your picture, name and bio, creating a convincing duplicate to scam your friends or followers.
+Public photos, visible personal details, and oversharing habits significantly increase the effectiveness of these impersonation attacks.

 DMs feel informal.
 Because they appear friendly, victims respond quickly and emotionally.